lorenzoeusepi77/kubernetes/README.md

     d) If you need persistent storage, add secondary disk to "Edge" servers

-    d) Full network connectivity between Kubernetes servers and Ansible
+    e) Full network connectivity between Kubernetes servers and Ansible

-    e) Ansible can ssh into all Server and can "sudo" with no password prompt
+    f) Ansible can ssh into all Server and can "sudo" with no password prompt

-    f) Servers have access to Internet
+    g) Servers have access to Internet

-    g) Servers are time-synchronized
+    h) Servers are time-synchronized

 2) On Kubernetes servers: